CYONIQ/home/README.md

-# CYONIQ Neon
+# CYONIQ Website

-This project is a modern Next.js website styled with Tailwind CSS.
-It showcases cyber security and AI consulting services in a vibrant neon theme.
+A clean Next.js project styled with Tailwind CSS.
+The site presents cybersecurity and AI consulting services in a minimal Apple-inspired layout.

 ## Getting Started